 Relationships: To create and sustain communication between tribes and scholars

 Here at the California Indian Culture and Sovereignty Center, we welcome you to come and enjoy all we have to offer.
-If you want to are looking for a quiet atmosphere to study in, we have a cozy lobby, study area, and computers for coursework available to use.
+If you are looking for a quiet atmosphere to study in, we have a cozy lobby, study area, and computers for coursework available to use.

 Every day, fellow students are here to lend a helping hand, from discussing daily life, to mentoring, and all other aspects of student activities.